-Item 3 (d) - ROYALTIES AND PAYMENTS
+Item 4 (e) - ROYALTIES AND PAYMENTS

 Mining royalties are charged in terms of the Mines and Minerals Act (Chapter 21:05).
+The royalties are collectable from all the minerals or mineral-bearing products obtained from any mining location and disposed of by a miner or on his behalf.
 Maligreen is not in production and is not subject to these government royalties.

-A Tribute Agreement is in place with Silobela Youth in Mining Syndicate for the claims from 1 October 2020 to 30 September 2023.
-In terms of this Tribute Agreement, Silobela Youth in Mining Syndicate may undertake mining activities over the claims.
 In terms of the Tribute Agreement, Silobela Youth in Mining Syndicate must pay to the Grantor (now Caledonia Zimbabwe through the Sale Agreement) 5% of the value of minerals mined or a rental amount.
 The Syndicate is mining as per the Tribute Agreement with royalty payment made as per the agreement to MCC.